celsomiranda/hexo-renderer-yasr/README.md

 - **Autoprefixer**
   - **browsers** - An array that defines which browsers should be considered by autoprefixer

+## Changelog
+### 3.0.2
+- Re-factored the plugin
+- Re-factored the tests
+- Cleaned up the documentation

 [Hexo]: http://hexo.io/
 [Stylus]: http://styl.us